 And you know what?
 You can.

-Using a pressure cooker, you can make tender, deeply flavorful brisket with a thick, rich gravy in about half the time!
+Using a pressure cooker, like the Instant Pot, you can make tender, deeply flavorful brisket with a thick, rich gravy in about half the time!

 If you’re making this brisket recipe for Passover, be sure to buy a kosher brisket, along with “kosher for Passover” brands of red wine and ketchup.